zoonooz/zoonooz.github.io/_posts/blog/2014-08-04-playing-with-estimote.md

 Then you have to add key `NSLocationAlwaysUsageDescription` in the **info.plist** file with the text value which user will see when alert dialog pop up.

-Dont forget to create `locationManager` as a instance property otherwise, the alert box will disappear bofore you can take any action, because the `locationManager` object get released at the end of the function.
+Do not forget to create `locationManager` as a instance property otherwise, the alert box will disappear before you can take any action, because the `locationManager` object get released at the end of the function.

 ### Area Definition